bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.0.5 - 2017/05/11 =
+* Fix - Fixed error messages not disappearing in event dialog on calendars editor
+* Fix - Correct formating of booking id in WooCommerce emails

 = 1.0.4 - 2017/04/20 =
 * Fix - WooCommerce 3.0 supported and backward compatibility to WooCommerce 2.6
 * Fix - Fixed issue causing separator between to dates or two hours not to show